Performance Testing | How to Create a Performance Test Plan

 Convincing the stakeholders to perform this testing can be a herculean task.
 You can start small.
 Also, if possible, begin doing this as a value-added to your existing projects.
 And this can assist you and your team in adding a new skill to your Tester’s hat.

-Being from a functional background if you were hesitant, I believe this blog has helped you to start learning and implementing performance testing.
+Being from a functional background if you were hesitant, I believe this blog has helped you to start learning and implementing this testing.

 It is usual to execute performance testing too late, leaving no time for the process to offer benefits, which it will invariably do if given the time and chance.

 The ultimate goal of this blog is to give you a brief idea about Performance testing.
-Performance testing and engineering is such a vast topic and an equally interesting one.
+This testing and engineering is such a vast topic and an equally interesting one.

 So the next steps would be,